 2] Change Driver Version

-Use the steps given in method 1 to get the currently installed version of the AMD Radeon driver uninstalled.
+Use the steps in method 1 to uninstall the AMD Radeon driver’s currently installed version.

 After it is uninstalled, get on the official AMD Radeon Driver download website and get the last working version of the driver.